 Add a Personal Touch to Your Emails

-What you’ll see in a lot of these emails are elements of personalization.
+What you’ll see in many of these emails are personalization elements.
 A recruitment email campaign is designed to connect with prospective students who have already registered some interest in your school.
 In that case, you should be making the most of the information they have given you to show an investment in their future.

 Mass emails that feel like mass emails are far more likely to end up in a user’s non-primary or spam folder.
 According to HubSpot, message personalization is the #1 tactic used by email marketers to increase engagement rates.
 Something as simple as including a recipient’s name in the subject line of the body of the email can make your content seem more targeted.

 The example below from the University of Waterloo serves to welcome new subscribers to its mailing list.
-Along with the name of the recipient in the subject line, the email also gives prospects the chance to register their personal interests.
+Along with the recipient’s name in the subject line, the email also allows prospects to register their interests.
 Moving forward, prospects can rest assured that they will receive information that is relevant to them.

-The information your school collects can also help with segmenting your audience for more targeted messaging down the line.
+Your school’s information can also help segment your audience for more targeted messaging.

 Another way to personalize your school’s emails is by showcasing the experiences of real students.
 This tactic can help bring your school to life and distinguish its community from others.
 Prospects want to feel a meaningful connection with your brand and be able to envision what their own experience at your school will be like.
 Student testimonials–particularly videos–can add a personal touch to email marketing for colleges.

 Example: An email from McMaster University included a video featuring two of its Engineering students.
-This email is personalized to potential Engineering applicants, with the aim to educate those prospects and connect them with the community.
+This email is personalized to potential Engineering applicants, intending to educate those prospects and connect them with the community.

-Potential applicants who registered their interest in the Engineering program can hear from those who have been in their position and can receive information that is more relatable to them.
+Potential applicants who register their interest in the engineering program can hear from those who have been in their positions and can receive more relatable information.

 4. CTAs: Lay Out the Next Step for Prospects

 A Call to Action (CTA) is where the magic happens.
-As a part of your school’s wider marketing strategy, an email campaign needs to have a purpose–to incite a certain action.
+As a part of your school’s more comprehensive marketing strategy, an email campaign must have a purpose–to incite a specific action.
 CTAs should reflect the original goals of your recruitment email campaign.
 Ask what your school hopes to achieve with each email, and you’ll have the CTA.
 That could be anything from booking a first consultation with an advisor to completing the final stage of an application.
-It all depends on which stage of the enrollment process a prospect is in.
+It all depends on which phase of the enrollment process a prospect is in.

 5. Delivery: Choose the Right Time to Send Emails

-Once you’ve got the body of your emails down, it’s all about feeding that content to prospects at the right time.
+Once you’ve got the body of your emails down, the next step of your recruiting email campaign is feeding that content to prospects at the right time.
 The challenge is keeping your subscribers engaged while avoiding the spam effect.
 Careful delivery will help nurture the interest of leads and keep your school front of mind.

-The next email was sent one week later to inform prospective students that applications were now open.
+One week later, the following email was sent to inform prospective students that applications were now open.
 Each email promptly builds upon the next to remind users of the actions they should be taking.

 Don’t be afraid to try out some different schedules for your school’s email campaign to see what works best.
-Here, marketing automation services can help with organizing the delivery of your email campaign.
-Many schools will be looking to reach both local and international applicants at the optimal time.
-Using software, like Mautic by HEM, is particularly helpful because it allows you to schedule emails for different contacts based on their time zone.
+Here, marketing automation services can help organize your email campaign delivery.
+Many schools will seek to reach local and international applicants optimally.
+Using software like Mautic by HEM, is particularly helpful because it allows you to schedule emails for different contacts based on their time zone.
 Those schools can segment contacts by admissions stage, program, location, and other criteria to ensure each prospect gets the right message at the right time.

-Marketing automation software is also a great tool for monitoring and reporting on the success of your efforts.
+Marketing automation software is also an excellent tool for monitoring and reporting on the success of your efforts.
 Delivery metrics are the finishing touches of your email marketing campaign, so it’s important to know what you should be tracking and how to interpret the results.

-The image below shows a review of a school email campaign.
-In the “Email Campaign Performance” section, you can see the total delivery rate, open rate, click-through rate and more.
+The image below shows a preview of a school email campaign.
+In the “Email Campaign Performance” section, you can see the total delivery rate, open rate, click-through rate, and more.
 It also shows how each CTA performed–the number of views and clicks they got.
-As you can see, for this email campaign, the CTA “Download Brochure” received the most clicks at 126.
+As you can see, the CTA “Download Brochure” received the most clicks for this email campaign at 126.

 Different metrics will reveal different strengths or weaknesses in your email campaign.
-Click-through rates, or CTRs, are one of the most important metrics to consider, as they refer to the percentage of email recipients who clicked on one or more links contained in a given email.
-This gives your school a direct insight into how many of your subscribers are engaging with the content in your email.
+Click-through rates, or CTRs, are among the most important metrics to consider, as they refer to the percentage of email recipients who clicked on one or more links in a given email.
+This gives your school a direct insight into how many subscribers engage with your email’s content.
 It speaks to the relevance and quality of your content.
-Likewise, conversion rates indicate the percentage of subscribers who performed an action, thereby meeting the overall goal of your email.
+Likewise, conversion rates indicate the percentage of subscribers who acted, thereby meeting the overall goal of your email.